wlevine/wlevine.github.io/_posts/2016-11-11-movie-scripts.markdown

 1. American Psycho
 1. Reservoir Dogs

-Factor 2 seems to run along a scale from upbeat movies to disturbing movies.
+The computer is picking up on something that seems to correspond to the distinction between upbeat movies (high factor 2) and disturbing movies (low factor 2).

 <!--
  	title 	X2